trampgeek/moodle-qtype_coderunner/docs/index.md

         "dynamic_rows": true
     }

 The table serialisation is simply a JSON array of arrays containing all the table cells excluding the header row.

 As a special case of the serialisation, if all values in the serialisation are empty strings, the serialisation is itself the empty string.

-An example of the use of this UI type can be seen in the *python3_program_testing* prototype in the *samples* folder.

 ## User-defined question types